rockettheme/docs/Docs/magento/themes/graffito/INDEX.md

 How to Install the Theme
 -----

 Installing the Graffito theme is quick and easy to do.
-There are numerous ways to do it, but we'll outline the most common method(s) in this tutorial.
-We'll start with the process you'll likely want to go through if you are installing Graffito on an existing Magento install.
+There are numerous ways to do it, but we will outline the most common method(s) in this tutorial.
+We will start with the process you'll likely want to go through if you are installing Graffito on an existing Magento install.

 If you are setting up a new site/store and wish to have sample data (such as that present in our demo) you should consider downloading the RocketLauncher, instead.
 Details for that process can be found below.

 >> NOTE: We recommend backing up all of your data (including your database) prior to installing any new theme, extension, and/or making any changes to settings.

 These instructions include the possible application of an extension settings SQL installer file.
 We put a blank installer file in place in order to preserve your already-existing settings.
-If you wish to have our settings applied, and don't mind them overwriting any existing settings you've made, the instructions for doing this can be found on **Step 2**.
+If you wish to have our settings applied, and do not mind them overwriting any existing settings you've made, the instructions for doing this can be found on **Step 2**.
 You should swap the installer file out prior to uploading the theme (**Step 3**).

 ### Step 1: Download the Theme